truenas/documentation/content/SCALE/GettingStarted/Install/InstallEnterpriseHASCALE.md

 ---
-title: "Installing SCALE Enterprise (HA)"
+title: "Installing TrueNAS Enterprise (HA)"
-description: "Provides a sequential process to complete the installation of a SCALE Enterprise (HA) dual controller NAS system using an iso file and the SCALE UI."
+description: "Provides a sequential process to complete the installation of a TrueNAS Enterprise (HA) dual controller NAS system using an iso file and the TrueNAS UI."
 weight: 16
 aliases:
 tags: